-My Shoe Choice
+?
+My Shoe Choice 💈 ?

-Shoes in My Closet: What is my criteria to consider in my decision
+Shoes in My Closet: What is my criteria to consider in my decision?

-2
+1. 2.
+3. 4.
+5.

-y two best choices:
+Μ y two best choices:

 Alternative: Alternative:

-Benefits: Benefits:
+Good Points: Good Points:

-Costs : Costs:
+Bad Points: Bad Points:

 My choice is to wear my

 My opportunity cost is to wear my

 Sunday Evening:

-Evaluate your decision now that had as a result of your choice. t the weekend is over.
+Evaluate your decision now that the weekend is over.
 Share some experiences that you